johnchaffee/twilio-functions-airtable-crm/README.md

 # twilio-functions-airtable-crm
- Twilio function and browser CRM that fetches recrods from Airtable API
+ Twilio function and browser CRM that fetches records from Airtable API

 ## CLI Commands